vekatze/neut/book/src/overview.md

 ---

-Your wise brain might be whispering now, *"So we need to, for example, copy the whole list just to get its length?
+Your brain might be whispering now, *"So we need to, for example, copy the whole list just to get its length?
 Isn't it the end of the world?"*.
 If you hear the voice, you can also check [the Section 3.2 (Noetic Optimization)](./noetic-optimization.md).
 It might sound fishy, but you'll find that we can actually save the world.
 The idea is adding a new type `&A`, the noema of `A`, which is basically the same as `A` except that it isn't consumed even after using it, and utilize it like a reference in the great ST monad.

 ## Quickstart?